Wopf1/Wopf1/README.md

 - 👋 Hi, I’m @Wopf1
-- 👀 I’m interested in fucking your mom
+- 👀 I’m interested in code
-- 🌱 I’m currently learning fucking your mom
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on fucking your mom
+- 💞️ I’m looking to code
-- 📫 How to reach me fuck my mom
+- 📫 How to code

 <!---
 Wopf1/Wopf1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.